paganotoni/antoniopagano.com/content/_index.md

 headerName: "Antonio Pagano"
 subtitle: "Husband and Father, Founder, Software engineering leader."
 ---

-A proud husband and father of 2, a software engineering leader, founder of [Wawandco](https://wawand.co/) and Co-founder of [SymbolSecurity](https://symbolsecurity.com/).
-I’m also passionate about sports.
-I used to play volleyball, beach volleyball and baseball.
-I still follow some of my local teams, and try to keep myself connected with the world of sports.
+As a proud family man and software engineering leader, I find joy in balancing my professional endeavors with my personal life.
+As the founder of [Wawandco](https://wawand.co/) and Co-founder of [SymbolSecurity](https://symbolsecurity.com/), I'm dedicated to building successful companies.
+When I'm not focused on innovation and growth, you can find me cheering on my favorite sports teams or staying active through outdoor activities.